polynetwork/dev-docs/new_chain/relayer/relayer.md

 ```

 ### 1.2 Chain Submitter
-Chain Submitter delivers messages to the target chain, including **validator changes** of Poly chain to CCD and **cross-chain messages**.
+Chain Submitter delivers messages to the target chain, including **validator changes** of Poly Chain to CCD and **cross-chain messages**.
 Additionally, Chain Submitter checks whether the transaction has been verified within the CCD.
 The listed interface is necessary.